mmilano/SidePanelCollapse/README.md

 ## Closing the Side Panel

-There are three default ways to close the sidepanel once it is open
+There are four built-in ways to close the sidepanel once it is open:
 1. The close button &#9447;
 1. The ESCAPE key
 1. Clicking the backdrop
 1. Clicking a link in the sidepanel

+Three of these are straightforward.
+One is not.

-### Close Button
+### The Close Button

-SidePanelCollapse makes the assumption that there is a close `<button>` element within the sidepanel or on the page.
-In the example demos, this is the glyph &#9447; in the sidepanel header bar that overlaps and covers the opening menu glyph &#9776; (the "sandwich").
+SidePanelCollapse makes the assumption that there is a close `<button>` element either within the sidepanel or on the page.
+In the example demos, this is the glyph "X" in the sidepanel header bar that overlaps and covers the opening menu glyph &#9776; (the "sandwich").

-The settings option `sidepanelCloseElement` can be given a custom css selector to specify a closing element that adheres to the regular Bootstrap collapse `.navbar-toggler` behavior.
+The settings option `sidepanelCloseElement` can be given a css selector to specify a closing element that adheres to the regular Bootstrap collapse `.navbar-toggler` behavior.

+Activating the close button will close the sidepanel at the normal duration speed.

 ### The ESCAPE Key

-When the sidepanel is open, pressing the "ESC" key will close the sidepanel using the normal duration speed.
+When the sidepanel is open, pressing the "ESC" key will close the sidepanel at the normal duration speed.

 ### Clicking the Backdrop

-The sidepanel will also close if the backdrop is clicked – this covers anywhere in the page window other than the sidepanel itself.
+The sidepanel will also close – at normal duration – if the backdrop is clicked.
+This covers anywhere in the page window other than the sidepanel itself.

+### Clicking a Link

-## The Irrevocable Opening
+#### The Irrevocable Opening

 The side panel uses Bootstrap's collapse functionality to open the panel.
 That means that the bootstrap.js functions manage the transitions.